Heritage High School (Wake Forest, North Carolina): History

-Early accolades
+Awards

 After the first graduating class, Mark Savage was named WCPSS Principal of the Year in 2013, an impressive accomplishment for a new high school.
 The following year, Heritage teacher Allison Reid was named the Wake County Teacher of the Year for her outstanding ability to integrate technology into instruction.
 In 2016, Miles Macleod, another Heritage educator, was named Wake County Teacher of the Year for his work in establishing a culture of service and global knowledge at the school through the creation of Project Wisdom organization.
 Heritage became the first Wake County school to ever have two different educators win the award in three years.
+From 2015-2017, Heritage High School was a PTA School of Excellence.